Dear Children's Clinic Patients,

 We firmly believe that immunizing children and young adults may be the single most important health-promoting intervention we perform as health care providers and that you can perform as parents/caregivers.

 We are making you aware of these facts not to scare you, but to emphasize the importance of immunizing your child.
 We recognize that the choice may be a very emotional one for some parents.
-We will do everything we can to reassure you that immunizing your child according to the recommended schedule is the right thing to do.

 Sincerely,